AMANPATEL-1234/AMANPATEL-1234/README.md

 ## 💡 **About Me**
 - 📊 Specializing in **data analysis, predictive modeling, and AI solutions**
 - 🧠 Experienced in **Python, SQL, and cloud-based analytics**
-- 🛠 Skilled in **data cleaning, feature engineering, and model deployment**
+- 🛠 Skilled in **data cleaning, feature engineering, and model building**
 - 📈 Strong advocate of **data storytelling** to drive decision-making
 - 🎯 Always learning & exploring **cutting-edge AI research**